 For what it's worth: pricing

-thing I have discovered is that people have a tendency to overprice cheap
+One thing I have noticed over the years is that people have a tendency to overprice cheap

 guitars.
 They learn that a vintage Gibson has sold for thousands of dollars,